VedPanse/Jetson/docs/core/launching-apps.md

-# Launching Applications with Jetson
+# Launching Applications with Jetson using only JSON

 This guide provides detailed instructions on how to configure and use the routine.json file to automate the launching and interaction of applications.